talwrii/notionshell/readme.md

 # Prior work

+* Notion is broadly used proprietary software.
+There are open source alternatives such as org-mode for emacs, wikis such as mediawiki, or similar clients like obsidian or logseq.
+Similar propietary tools include roam research and at a stretch blogging tools like wordpress, medium or substack.
 * [notions](https://pypi.org/project/notions/) Could upload pages or block, was not using notion library
 * [notion-cli](https://github.com/fieldflat/notion-cli-py) Could not list databases, was not using notion library
 * [clotion](https://github.com/psych0der/clotion) In typescript, no stars on github at time of writing